The muted frenzy in the courtroom when Donald Trump was convicted of felonies in New York

 But they were working, deliberating, reaching a consensus.

-As 4:30 came and went back in the courtroom, the lawyers in the well and the defendant stirred with casual annoyance.
+As 4:30 came and went, back in the courtroom, the lawyers and the defendant stirred with casual annoyance.

 Where's the judge?
 And how about the jury?